-When an executor is unwilling to be reasonable an application can be made to the Court to remove him.
+When an executor is unwilling to conduct the administration of an estate reasonably, an application can be made to the court to remove them.
 The application is made under s50 of the Administration of Justice Act 1985.
-Section 116 of the Senior Courts Act 1981 can be used if the executor hasn’t yet been officially appointed.
+Section 116 of the Senior Courts Act 1981 can be used to ‘pass over’ the executor if they haven’t yet been officially appointed.

-It’s clear from previous court decisions that it isn’t enough simply to show that there is friction or hostility between the executor and the beneficiary.
-The Court will wish to consider whether the welfare of the beneficiaries is being prejudiced or if the relationship is having an adverse affect on the proper administration of the estate.
+It’s clear from previous court decisions that it isn’t enough simply to show that there is friction or hostility between the parties.
+The court will wish to consider whether the welfare of the beneficiaries is being prejudiced or if the relationship is having an adverse affect on the proper administration of the estate.

 Evidence of improper conduct, particularly financial misconduct or dishonesty, will be taken into consideration, as will any conduct that has, or is likely to endanger trust property.
 Executors can also be removed where they have failed to administer the estate with due diligence or have been guilty of undue delay.

-The costs of any legal action should always be weighed against the likely benefit, and an executorship dispute is no exception.
-It is particularly important to ensure that the legal costs are not likely to be disproportionate, which can be an issue in more modest estates.
+We will always consider the most cost effective solution and set out the options available to you.
+The costs of any legal action should always be weighed against the likely benefit, and executor disputes are no exception.
+It is particularly important to ensure that the legal costs are not likely to be disproportionate, which can sometimes be an issue in estates that have a modest value.